ADMINISTRATIVE CODE

 Section 1150.60 Licensure by Endorsement

-a) An applicant who holds an active license or registration to practice architecture under the laws of another state or jurisdiction and who desires to become licensed by endorsement shall file an application with the Division together with:
+a) An applicant who holds an active license or registration to practice architecture under the laws of another state, the District of Columbia, a territory of the United States, or foreign country, all hereinafter referred to as "jurisdiction" and who desires to become licensed by endorsement shall file an application with the Division together with:

-1) Either Council Certification or other proof of qualifications and licensure as follows:
+1) Either NCARB Council Certification or other proof of qualifications and licensure as follows:

-A) Council Certification, issued by and forwarded directly to the Division by NCARB, showing proof of having met the requirements established in the NCARB Certification Guidelines (through professional degree, EESA evaluation, alternate pathway approved by NCARB or Mutual Recognition Agreement); or
+A) NCARB Council Certification, issued by and forwarded directly to the Division by NCARB, showing proof of having met the requirements established in the NCARB Certification Guidelines with a NAAB/CAAB professional degree or one of the following alternate NCARB pathways:

 B) Other Proof of Qualifications and Licensure